fabric8io/fabric8/docs/chat.md

 or using the fabric8 maven pugin...

 		mvn fabric8:apply -Dfabric8.apply.LETSCHAT_TOKEN=[ADD TOKEN HERE] -Dfabric8.apply.LETSCHAT_ROOMS=[ADD COMMA LIST OF ROOM IDS HERE]

+* Now register a **different** user in Let's Chat so that when you login hubot will join the room too.
+(You need 2 different users so that both you and Hubot can join the same room ;)
+* Login as yourself

 ### How to use Chat in Fabric8